-CAUTION: If BitLocker is not suspended before updating the BIOS, the next time you reboot the system it will not recognize the BitLocker key.
-You will then be prompted to enter the recovery key to progress and the system will ask for this on each reboot.
-If the recovery key is not known this can result in data loss or an unnecessary operating system re-install.
-For more information on this subject, see Knowledge Article: https://www.dell.com/support/article/sln153694
+CAUTION: If BitLocker is not suspended before updating the BIOS, the next time you reboot the computer it will not recognize the BitLocker key.
+You will then be prompted to enter the recovery key to progress, and the computer will ask for this on each reboot.
+If the recovery key is not known this can result in data loss or an unnecessary operating system reinstall.
+For more information about this subject, search in the Knowledge Base Resource at Dell Support Site.